dask/dask/docs/source/diagnostics.rst

 Where the size metric is the output of a function called on the result of each task.
 The default metric is to count each task (``metric`` is 1 for all tasks).
-Other functions may used as a metric instead through the ``metric`` keyword.
+Other functions may be used as a metric instead through the ``metric`` keyword.
 For example, the ``nbytes`` function found in ``cachey`` can be used to measure the number of bytes in the scheduler cache: